 7. Practice Your Negotiation Skills

 When it’s finally time to deliver your pitch, make sure you’re ready.
-Rehearse your speech.
+Rehearse every part of your speech.
 Having the right words planned will make the whole process a lot easier, especially if you tend to get nervous.
 If we have the knowledge, the science actually shows that we negotiate better than men.

 So, there you have it: You should ask for a raise — because chances are if you do ask, you’ll get it.
 Now, what if we told you that you could make more money even if you didn’t get the courage to ask for the raise — or you did and you struck out?